-- 5. Select packages for tare samples according to Section 2.3.5.1.
-"Determination of Tare Sample and Average Tare Weight." - 6.
-Determine and record the gross weights of the initial tare sample. - 7.
-Extend the product in the sample packages to their full dimensions and remove by hand all creases and folds. - 8.
-Measure the length and width of the product to the closest $3 \text{ mm} (\frac{1}{8} \text{ in})$.
+- 2. Select packages for tare samples.
+Determine and record the gross weights of the initial tare sample. - 3.
+Extend the product in the sample packages to their full dimensions and remove by hand all creases and folds. - 4.
+Measure the length and width of the product to the closest 3 mm ( $\frac{1}{8}$ in).
 Make all measurements at intervals uniformly distributed along the length and width of the sample and record the results.
-Compute the average length and width, and record. - ➢ With rolls of product, measure the length of the roll at three points along the width of each roll and measure the width at a minimum of 10 points along the length of each roll.

-- ➢ For folded products, such as drop cloths or tarpaulins, make three length measurements along the width of the sample and three width measurements along the length of the sample. - 9.
-Determine and record the average tare weight according to Section 2.3.5.1.
-"Determination of Tare Sample and Average Tare Weight". - 10.
-Follow the procedures in Section 2.3.7.
-"Evaluate for Compliance" to determine the lot conformance requirements for length, width, and weight. - 11.
-If the sample failed to meet the package requirements for any of these declarations, no further measurements are necessary.
-The lot fails to conform.
+Compute the average length and width, and record. - ➤ With rolls of product, measure the length of the roll at three points along the width of each roll and measure the width at a minimum of 10 points along the length of each roll. - ➢ For folded products, such as drop cloths or tarpaulins, make three length measurements along the width of the sample and three width measurements along the length of the sample. - 5.
+Determine and record the average tare weight according to Section 2.3.5.
+"Tare Procedures."